sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # OpenID Client profile

 ## Client types
-This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities (described in [Section 11](#security-considerations)) apply:
+This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities apply:

 **Note:** the iGov profile for OAuth 2.0 utilizes a slightly different segregation of applications into the following types: *Full Clients* and *Native Clients* act on behalf of a Resource Owner and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.